MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigNames.md

 ## Configuration Name

 The examples below sets the **ConfigurationName** property of the LCM to the name of a previously compiled Configuration, created for this purpose.
 The **ConfigurationName** is what the LCM uses to find the appropriate configuration on the pull server.
 The configuration MOF file on the pull server must be named `<ConfigurationName>.mof`, in this case, "ClientConfig.mof".
-For more information see [Publish to a Pull Server using Configuration IDs (v4/v5)](publishConfigName.md).
+For more information, see [Publish to a Pull Server using Configuration IDs (v4/v5)](publishConfigName.md).

-## Setup a Pull Client to download Configurations
+## Set up a Pull Client to download Configurations

-Each target Node has to be told to use pull mode and be given the URL where it can contact the pull server to get configurations.
+Each client must be configured in **Pull** mode and given the pull server url where its configuration is stored.
 To do this, you have to configure the Local Configuration Manager (LCM) with the necessary information.
 To configure the LCM, you create a special type of configuration, decorated with the **DSCLocalConfigurationManager** attribute.
 For more information about configuring the LCM, see [Configuring the Local Configuration Manager](metaConfig.md).

 The following script configures the LCM to pull configurations from a server named "CONTOSO-PullSrv".